bbauska/CS198.1x/readme.md

 I’m offering a whopping 100 bitcoins, but I doesn’t actually want to give up my money.

-So how can I double spend on Rustie?
+How can I double spend on Rustie?

 Well, it all depends on how early Rustie’s willing to give me the iPhone.